Clinical Laboratory Science

 The Clinical Laboratory Science Department at WSSU offers the MLT to CLS Distance Learning Program for graduates of an accredited Medical Laboratory Technology (MLT) program seeking a bachelors degree in Clinical Laboratory Science.
 Students must be certified as a medical laboratory technician for acceptance into the WSSU MLT to CLS Distance Learning Program.
 The CLS courses are delivered online for the convenience of students working full-time.
 Campus visits are welcomed but not required for this program.

-Due to federal compliance requirements the distance learning program has limited its student acceptance to a subset of states.
-For a list of these states and further information on the compliance requirements please visit the WSSU State Authorization page.
-Military students interested in the MLT to CLS distance learning program who do not reside or serve in one of the states listed on the state authorization page, should contact Ms. Lelita Roberts-McKelvin.
+For further information on the compliance requirements please visit the WSSU State Authorization page.
+Military students interested in the MLT to CLS distance learning program should contact Ms. Lelita Roberts-McKelvin.

 The courses for the Bachelors in Clinical Laboratory Science are a combination of General Education, Pre-Professional, and Professional courses.
 If you are a graduate from an accredited college or university you are exempt from the WSSU general education course requirements.
 This is also true if you have earned an associate of arts (AA) or associate of science (AS) degree from a North Carolina community college.
 Graduates from a North Carolina community college who have earned an associate of applied science (AAS) degree are NOT exempt from the WSSU General Education requirements.
 Some of your MLT coursework transfers to WSSU to partially meet general CLS Pre-Professional, Education Elective Courses and Professional course requirements.

 The MLT to CLS Distance Learning degree is earned by completing two phases:

 - Pre-Professional Phase (non-clinical coursework) - includes completion of the general education course requirements and the pre-professional CLS prerequisites.